TheMapSmith/austin-survey/README.md

 austin-survey
 =============

-For the analysis I simply sorted by percent of respondants who replyed "Yes" to the question "I would recommend this place to a friend"
+For the analysis I simply sorted by percent of respondants who replied  "Yes" to the question "I would recommend this place to a friend"

 ##Austin's Top-10 Recommended Places:
 1. Torchy's Tacos